aleena-jose/bharatsim-tutorial/source/setup.rst

   The IDE is now setup.

   Let's open the Project.
-The following steps are assuming the source code directory is named ``BharatSim-master``.
+The following steps are assuming the source code directory is named ``BharatSim``.

 * Go to File --> Open, and select the ``build.sbt`` file in the BharatSim source code directory.
 Now, select **Open as Project**.
 IntelliJ Idea will load the project.

 * We need some dummy data to run any examples.

   * Inside Idea, on the left side there is the Project Directory Tree.
-Navigate to ``BharatSim-master/src/main/scala/com/bharatsim/model/`` and open the ``DummyDataGenerator.scala`` file.
+Navigate to ``BharatSim/src/main/scala/com/bharatsim/model/`` and open the ``DummyDataGenerator.scala`` file.
   * The line where the ``object DummyDataGenerator`` starts, there should be a Green triangle, which looks like a Run/Play button.
 Click on that and **Run 'DummyDataGenerator'**.

     .. image:: _static/images/dummy-data-generator.png